 We installed a new radar.
 It’s a wireless Raymarine Quantum.
 It connects via Wifi to a multi-function display (MFD) of the same brand – a 7” Axiom.
 We used the old wiring and the old mounts for both the radar and the MFD (see pics).
 The view of the MFD is from the navigation table.

 Otherwise, I haven’t done much; some work, some reading, a couple of long walks, cooking, soirées with friends.
 I’ve slept a lot, I guess recovering from the time in Ecuador.
 Salinas is a small, sleepy, town that doesn’t offer much.
 It requires local knowledge to visit and enjoy.
-It was one of the poorest towns in Puerto Rico but it’s doing better now.
-Two famous people come from here: Miss Universe 2006, Zuleyka Rivera and to the former World Boxing Association Welterweight champion of the world, Angel Espada.
+It used to be one of the poorest towns in Puerto Rico but things are better now.
+Two famous people come from here: Miss Universe 2006, Zuleyka Rivera and the former World Boxing Association Welterweight champion of the world, Angel Espada.
 There are good shopping facilities, a few restaurants and bars — albeit with similar menus –, and a couple of nice beaches.
 I like it much more than Ponce, the larger and wealthier neighbor.
-The earthquakes are not helping though.
+The last earthquake and subsequent tremors are not helping though.
 People are concerned and fewer go out, which is not good for an economy that relies mainly on services.
 Further west, many have fled their houses and are living in camps.

 My plan is to depart on Wednesday.
 There is a low forming south of Bermuda that is sucking the trades.
 Winds might start blowing from the south, a nice angle to sail north east.
 If I get the outboard I will try to make it to St. Martin.
 If I don’t, I will have to stop in St. Thomas to get it there.
 And that would be a waste of a very nice weather window…